 Once you have a presence on LinkedIn, just as you can find your former colleagues, they can also find you.
 Once you fill in your profile, you are added to the database of more than 30 million users worldwide, the excellent search tools that are available on the social networking platform will allow people to easily find you.
 Being found is also important if you are in transition or thinking of a new job, but more on that angle below.

 3) Gain Expertise

 There are many LinkedIn groups that are open for professionals to join, and by joining these groups you not only get potential access to directly contacting experts in your industry, you can also join in group discussions and read group news that are specific to your industry.
 [Note: If you are interested in learning more about and discussing social media, you should definitely join my Windmill Networking group!]
 I believe that most industries are covered, and the largest of these groups have anywhere from a few thousand to one hundred thousand members!
 I know of executives who have landed new jobs in new markets who use these groups to acquire new expertise.
 On the other hand, LinkedIn also provides a great Q&A functionality that you can use to ask the network of 30 million professionals any question you’d like.
-I have answered questions on “What is the best CRM?” as well as asked questions on “What Websites Do You Recommend to Self-Publish My Book?”
+I have answered questions on “What is the best CRM?” (if you were curious, see why I use LinkedIn as a CRM) as well as asked questions on “What Websites Do You Recommend to Self-Publish My Book?”
 The answers section is completely searchable, so you can really learn a lot and feel comfortable knowing that it is coming from real professionals, not just your standard Internet message board.

 4) Career Management